marcglasberg/asyncredux.com/flutter/advanced-actions/action-mixins.md

 ### Advanced debounce usage

   The debounce is, by default, based on the action `runtimeType`.
-This means it will reset the debounce period when another action of the same runtimeType was is dispatched within the debounce period.
-In other words, the runtimeType is the "lock".
+This means it will reset the debounce period when another action of the same runtime-type is dispatched within the debounce period.
+In other words, the runtime-type is the "lock".
 If you want to debounce based on a different lock, you can override the `lockBuilder` method.
 For example, here we debounce two different actions based on the same lock:

   ```dart